 Tea & Extraction

 To answer my question about dunking vs steeping tea we have to start with some basic tea science.
 Tea is made from tea leaves which are dried and processed in various different ways to make the different tea types (e.g. black, green and white) and flavours.
-Once the tea has been processed and packaged it is a simple bag with dry tea leaves, ready for tea making.

 What’s in tea?

 While steeping or dunking your tea bag in water, only those molecules dissolve in your tea water that can actually dissolve in water.

 The most common molecule groups in your liquid tea are: polyphenols, caffeine (and related molecules), proteins & amino acids, carbohydrates, organic acids, pigments and vitamins & minerals.
 These all dissolve in water pretty well.
 These also happen to be the molecules that give flavour and colour to your water.

 Tea leaves also contains larger structural molecules such as starches and cellulose.
 These do not dissolve well in water, nor do they release well from the leaves.
 You wouldn’t need them to dissolve either, since they don’t provide flavour.

 Some molecules can be extracted very fast whereas others take more time.
 As a result, the flavour of your tea could be slightly different if you steep it for a short versus a long period of time.
 Steeping it for a short period of time might have a larger concentration of those molecules that dissolve very rapidly.
 Whereas for the tea that is steeped longer the slower molecules have had a chance to catch up.